 Effectiveness: Steam sterilizers are one of the most effective methods for destroying all types of microorganisms, including resistant spores.

-Speed and Efficiency: Modern autoclaves can process large volumes of instruments and equipment in a relatively short time, enhancing the operational efficiency of medical facilities.
+Speed and Efficiency: Modern autoclaves can validation process large volumes of instruments and equipment in a relatively short time, enhancing the operational efficiency of medical facilities.

 Safety: Autoclaves provide a safe means to sterilize equipment, as they contain the high-pressure steam within a sealed vessel and have multiple safety features to prevent accidents.